Joyce Mekeel

-Joyce Haviland Mekeel (born July 6, 1931 in New Haven, CT and died Dec.
-29, 1997, in Watertown, MA) was a composer, harpsichordist, teacher, anthropologist, and sculptor.
+Joyce Haviland Mekeel (July 6, 1931 in New Haven, CT – December 29, 1997, in Watertown, MA) was a composer, harpsichordist, teacher, anthropologist, and sculptor.

 Education

 Joyce Mekeel studied at the Longy School of Music (1952–55), Paris Conservatory (1955–57) and Yale University (BM 1959, MM 1960).
 In Paris her teachers included Nadia Boulanger; in the 1960s she studied with Earl Kim.
 At Yale she studied harpsichord with Gustav Leonhardt and theory with David Kraehenbuehl.
 Mekeel received a fellowship to MacDowell Colony and grants in composition from Ingram-Merrill in 1964 and Radcliffe Institute from 1969-1970.
 She was a member of Sigma Alpha Iota.
 Mekeel took up studying anthropology which brought her to West Africa twice, where she created many sculptures.
 Mekeel also attended Princeton University.
 She held two doctoral degrees, one in anthropology.

 Career

 Teaching

 Mekeel taught at the New England Conservatory (1964–70) and Boston University (from 1970).
 In 1983, she was a research affiliate at the MIT Center for Advanced Visual Studies.
 At Boston University, she directed the electronic music studio and taught private composition lessons, as well as classes in Advanced Counterpoint, Cannon and Fugue, (for graduate students), Pedagogy of Theory, Ear Training and Music Theory.
 Articles include (1959) "The Harmonic Theories of Kirnberger and Marpurg", Journal of Music Theory Volumes.
 3-4, Yale, p.
 169-193.
 Several of her pupils went on to become professors of music themselves.
 It has been noted that Mekeel was especially tough on her female students, holding them to a higher standard in their work.
 Ultimately this would be necessary for them to get recognized within the music world.